Mahdi951-pro/sum20/README.md

-"IT IS ONLY FOR MY SCHOOL HOMEWORK"
+"IT IS ONLY FOR SCHOOL HOMEWORK BY abid al mahdi"

 See my YT channel, "https://www.youtube.com/channel/UCFqZmvEYIL7xV637tlrd8qQ"